peejaywk/FourFifthsJazz/README.md

 ### Wireframe Mockups

-The website is split into three pages - home, about and contact.
+The website is split into three pages - Home, About and Contact.
 Initial design ideas were captured using [Balsamiq](https://balsamiq.com/) and they are linked below:

 * [Home Page](/assets/wireframes/HomePage.png)
 * [About Page](/assets/wireframes/AboutPage.png)